Visual Arts & Media

 The Visual Arts & Media Department provides the learning environment that creative students need in order to flourish.
 All art course offerings provide foundation studies which include drawing, design, color theory and provide a basis in the principles and elements of art.

 The Ursuline School has a long-standing tradition of commitment to the arts.
 All students in grades 6 - 8 participate in required art courses.
 A wide range of elective art courses is available for students in grades 9 - 12.

-Students have the opportunity to further explore their interests in the Art Club, Photography Club, and the Ursuline chapter of the National Art Honor Society.
+Students have the opportunity to further explore their interests in the Art Club, Art Open Studio, Art of Sewing & Fabric Design Club, and the Ursuline chapter of the National Art Honor Society.
 Student artwork is showcased yearly through publication of the school calendar, Annual Art Show, and the New Acquisitions gallery as well as in Pegasus, the school’s literary magazine.

 Students in Art 6 will work on developing basic, fundamental art skills through experience with various media and technique, while being exposed to art history.

 This course builds upon what was learned in Art 6.
 Students will be exposed to new media, further develop their art skills, and create work while looking for inspiration from different artists, styles and movements.

 Available to grade 7; Quarter

 Through the use of various 2D and 3D media, students continue to develop their technical skills and increase their knowledge and appreciation of major art movement in art history.
 Elements and Principles of Art come to life as students experience working in a variety of areas, including but not limited to collage, drawing, painting, ceramics, sculpture, textiles, sewing, and weaving.

 In this foundation course, students are introduced to various media and techniques while learning about the Elements and Principles of Art.
 Students new to the Ursuline art program will discover a talent and love for the visual arts that may have otherwise gone unrecognized.